Updated March 2014

 Wise Registry Cleaner comes in both installable and portable versions and can be used on Windows 8, 7, Vista, and XP.
 64-bit Windows versions are supported.

-Some big pluses for Wise's free registry cleaner include fast registry scans and a clear separation between normal issues and those that are "unsafe," a feature I loved.
+Some big pluses for Wise's free registry cleaner include fast registry scans, scheduled scans, and a clear separation between normal issues and those that are "unsafe," a feature I loved.

 I don't like the fact that Wise Registry Cleaner pushes for a download of Wise Disk Cleaner at the end of the installation but it's easy to skip.

-I tested the installable version of Wise Registry Cleaner v7.89 in Windows 7.
+I tested the installable version of Wise Registry Cleaner v7.94 in Windows 8.